pleabargain/PyTrends/README.md

 * each search term graph has it's own PDF with a branded header and company logo

 # DONE
+* added a logger
+* added a minute time stamp to the files to make them easier to find!
 * 60 second time between searches!
 * set a progress bar in terminal
 * Set a timer in between running individual searches